wireservice/csvkit/docs/scripts/csvgrep.rst

                    [-f MATCHFILE] [-i]
                    [FILE]

     Search CSV files.
-Like the unix "grep" command, but for tabular data.
+Like the Unix "grep" command, but for tabular data.

     positional arguments:
       FILE                  The CSV file to operate on.
 If omitted, will accept